Presidents’ Report From The Board Of Visitors And Governors Meeting October 2024

 St. John’s has embarked on a strategic vision and planning process to realistically assess our strengths, weaknesses, and opportunities in a changing higher education environment and establish an implementation plan to get us into a long-term viable position where the college can truly flourish.
 We must be creative and open to making changes to our operations in order to preserve the core of what we do—our Great Books, discussion-based academic Program—in the best possible way.

 The process will be internally driven, led by President Demleitner and an executive committee composed of senior leaders from both campuses.
-An outside facilitator, paid for with donor support, has been retained to help analyze internal data, provide market intelligence, and ensure the process keeps to an aggressive timeline, with the goal of a developed plan in place for the June 2025 board meeting.
+An outside facilitator, paid through fundraising dollars not otherwise available to the college, has been retained to help analyze internal data, provide market intelligence, and ensure the process keeps to an aggressive timeline, with the goal of a developed plan in place for the June 2025 board meeting.

 A website will be posted in early November with additional information about the process including a comment form to elicit ideas from faculty, staff, students, alumni, and other community members and friends of the college.